 Every year, the minute the holidays start to fade into hazy champagne memories, the cold quickly becomes unbearable.
 It doesn’t help that—for travel lovers at least—January sees the release of every “Where to Go This Year” list, splashing distant destinations across our screens.
 It’s nothing short of jarring when you look up and out the window only to see sad, gray drizzle or a swirling blizzard of snow.

-Now is that time of the year where we start craving warm weather getaways—not Big Trips or proper vacations, but brief respites.
-We’re not so much looking for Spring Break as we are a break from the cold—all the better if we can find a little R&R too.
-Here’s where to go this year if you need a quick escape to soak up the sun—and want to skirt the Spring Break crowds while you’re at it.
+Now is a good time of year where we start craving warm weather getaways and sandy beaches—not Big Trips or proper vacations, but brief respites.
+We’re not so much looking for long haul flights as we are a break from the cold—all the better if we can find a little R&R, too.
+Here’s where to go this year if you need a quick escape to soak up the sun—and want to skirt the crowds while you’re at it.

 National Monuments of the American Southwest